 Other new additions to REFORM’s executive leadership team over the last six months include Meagan Bond (Senior Director, Creative Campaigns), Geoff Holtzman (Director of Communications), Britton Smith (Senior Organizing Strategist), Colleen Donnelly (Director of Digital), Jasmine Wadsworth (Advocacy Chief of Staff), and Yesenia Valdez (Special Assistant to the President and Chief Growth Officer).

-REFORM Alliance already included Hip Hop artist Meek Mill (Co-Chair), Philadelphia 76ers partner Michael Rubin (Co-Chair), Roc Nation founder Shawn “Jay-Z” Carter (Founding Partner), New England Patriots owner Robert Craft (Founding Partner), Vista Equity Partners CEO Robert Smith (Founding Partner), Third Point CEO Daniel S. Loeb (Founding Partner), Galaxy Digital CEO Michael E. Novogratz (Founding Partner), Brooklyn Nets co-owner Clara Wu Tsai (Founding Partner), Arnold Ventures Co-Chair Laura Arnold (Founding Partner), and CNN commentator Van Jones (CEO).
+REFORM Alliance already included Hip Hop artist Meek Mill (Co-Chair), Philadelphia 76ers partner Michael Rubin (Co-Chair), Roc Nation founder Shawn “Jay-Z” Carter (Founding Partner), New England Patriots owner Robert Kraft (Founding Partner), Vista Equity Partners CEO Robert Smith (Founding Partner), Third Point CEO Daniel S. Loeb (Founding Partner), Galaxy Digital CEO Michael E. Novogratz (Founding Partner), Brooklyn Nets co-owner Clara Wu Tsai (Founding Partner), Arnold Ventures Co-Chair Laura Arnold (Founding Partner), and CNN commentator Van Jones (CEO).

 Racial biases in our supervision system hold millions of Black Americans from success.
 This isn’t right, and this isn’t fair.